Game Day: Anchorage Wolverines vs. Fairbanks Ice Dogs

 Anchorage Wolverines News Release

-Through last season, the Wolverines boasted a 4-2 record on Fairbanks' home ice, dropping the final two games of the 23-24 regular season with scores of 3-2 and 5-4, respectively.
+The Wolverines head into game two of their series against the Fairbanks Ice Dogs tonight with another 7:30pm puck drop in Fairbanks.

-There will be a watch party tonight at Matanuska Brewing Company in Midtown Anchorage!
+Anchorage will attempt to redeem themselves to split the series after last night's battle that resulted in the Wolverines 7-4 defeat.

-There will not be a watch party for tomorrow's game, but it can be streamed at NAHLtv.com.
+There will be no watch party but the game can be streamed at NAHLtv.com, tune into the away broadcast to hear the Wolverines broadcast team!

 • Discuss this story on the North American Hockey League message board...